mikechen66/GPU-Parallel-Program-Development/README.md

 ## Usage

-The repository not only inlcudes the code from some resources but also the professional documents and weblinks from Nvidia and industrial palyers.
+The repository not only inlcudes the code from some resources but also the professional documents and weblinks from Nvidia and other industrial palyers.
 The one-stop provision will be helpful for further learning the GPU-based programming.

 ## CUDA Platform